 Looking for a speaker at your next genealogy conference or event?
 Lisa offers both in-person and virtual options to meet your needs.

-Current Genealogy Speaking Topics for 2020
+Current Genealogy Speaking Topics

 Finding Clues To Your Ancestors Hidden in Social History